javisantana/cipy/README.markdown

 -----

 cipy doesn't need installation, only clone this repository and run!:
     $ git clone git://github.com/javisantana/cipy.git
     $ cd cipy
     $ python run.py /path/to/repo

 repo must be owned by cipy because it performs reset/update and you could loss your work if you're working in the same copy. once cipy has started you can open your favorite browser and point it to http://localhost:8000

-.ci folder must exists in the repo root and a file called `build` with execution permissions is the file that will be called in each build.
+.ci folder must exists in the repo root and a file called `build` (inside it) with execution permissions.This is the file that will be called in each build.

 to raise a build use wget or other http client to call http://host:8000/build.
 You can put this statement inside post-commit-hook in svn or inside post-recieve-hook in git:
     $ wget http://host:8000/build -O/dev/null